tendermint/tendermint/docs/architecture/adr-067-mempool-refactor.md

 Note, not all of these properties will be addressed by the proposed changes in this ADR.
-However, this proposal will ensure that any unaddressed properties can be addressed in an easy and extensible manner.
+However, this proposal will ensure that any unaddressed properties can be addressed in an easy and extensible manner in the future.

 ## Alternative Approaches